 - Harding Icefield Trail: 8.2 mile round-trip adventure with 3800 feet of elevation gain.
 Leaves from the Exit Glacier parking lot.
 Hike it on your own or take this guided tour.

 Despite there only being two official trails, there are many “pick your own adventure” style hiking options for those with more experience in navigation and back-country travel.
 Many travel from all over the world for Alaska’s rugged wilderness, and exploring off the beaten path offers views that are hard to beat.
-Do note this is not for your average hiker and extra precaution and knowledge is required.
+Do note this is not for your average hiker and extra precaution and knowledge is required, remember to bring hiking poles and decent hiking shoes.
 If in doubt stop by the visitors center and ask for help.
 Looking for a unique hiking day trip?
 Check out these guided hiking tours: Hiking Tour in Kenai National Wildlife Refuge with Scenic Boat Ride; Seward Wilderness Hiking Tour.

 There are many companies that offer kayak trips within Kenai Fjords National Park.
 These range from leisurely paddles to more extreme kayak/backpacking trips.
 Shop around to find something that suits your needs.
 Suggested tours: Bear Glacier Kayaking Adventure; Aialik Northwestern Fjords Explorer Glacier Kayaking; Kenai Fjords National Park Wildlife Cruise & Glacier Kayak Combo Adventure.